 Excel VBA LCase Function

-VBA Lcase is an inbuilt function which is used to convert an input string provided to it in the lowercase, it takes a single argument which is the string as an input and the output generated by this function is a string, the one thing to keep in mind is that this function converts all the function to lowercase, not just any single character.
+LCase is an inbuilt function in vba which is used to convert an input string provided to it in the lowercase, it takes a single argument which is the string as an input and the output generated by this function is a string, the one thing to keep in mind is that this function converts all the function to lowercase, not just any single character.

-Let’s try to convert the text value “Hello Good Morning” to lower case text by using LCASE function.
+Let’s try to convert the text value “Hello Good Morning” to the lower case by using the LCASE function.

-Step 1: Start the subprocedure by naming the macro.
+Step 1: Start the subprocedure by naming the excel macro.

 Sub LCase_Example1() End Sub